 1. Trial treatment pathway is not generalisable to usual practice

-The ‘treatment pathway’ refers to the sequence of previous treatments received, based on patient selection criteria and response to previous therapies, often as stipulated in clinical guidelines.
-Assessment of the new medicine’s position in the treatment pathway drives the definition of the treatment population and choice of appropriate comparator.
-This pathway may have changed during the course of the trial if a new medicine has been approved or a new clinical guideline has been implemented locally.
-In some situations, the introduction of the medicine of interest will itself alter the treatment pathway.
-For some new medicines there may not yet be an established treatment pathway, with variations in patient management between countries or between different health centres in the same country.
+‘Treatment pathway’ refers to the sequence of previous treatments received, based on patient selection criteria and response to previous therapies, often reflected in clinical guidelines.
+Assessment of the position in the treatment pathway drives the definition of the treatment population and choice of appropriate comparator.
+The pathway may have changed during the course of the trial if a new medicine has been approved or new clinical guidelines have been implemented locally.
+For example in cancer a new medicine may have been approved and reimbursed for patients with a specific genetic marker, thereby creating new sub-populations where different comparators are relevant.
+In some cases, the introduction of the medicine of interest will itself alter the treatment pathway.
+For some diseases, especially rare diseases, there may not yet be an established treatment pathway or sequencing, and as a result there may be variations across countries or health centres within countries.

 2. Trial settings and sites do not reflect usual clinical practice

-In multi-national studies the level of supporting care (concomitant therapies, access to technologies, patent support programmes) received by trial participants in participating study sites in some healthcare systems may differ from the supporting care likely to be available in the healthcare system of interest.
-Recruitment of study participants may require diagnostic tests that are currently not part of usual practice.
-Participants’ willingness to participate in or complete the trial may not be independent of underlying risk factors, which may be associated with effectiveness.
-This may be important when considering the applicability of results from studies in highly resourced healthcare systems such as US, with increased access to sophisticated diagnostic and monitoring services as well as high-intensity care, to local populations where such services may not be available.
+In multi-national studies the general level of care (concomitant therapies, access to technologies, patent support programmes) received by trial participants in some healthcare systems or study sites may differ from usual practice in the healthcare system of interest.
+This may have implications for the generalisability of the effectiveness results to that system.
+Recruitment of study participants may require a specific diagnostic activity that is currently not part of usual practice.
+Clinicians’ or participants’ willingness to participate or complete the trial may not be independent of factors such as patient adherence or underlying risk, which may be associated with effectiveness.
+This may be important when considering the applicability of results from studies in highly resourced healthcare systems such as US, where patients (in study centres) have increased access to sophisticated diagnostic and monitoring services and high-intensity care, to local populations where such services may not be available.
 If the effect of the medicine itself cannot be isolated from trial setting, then the combination of setting and intervention may need to be considered more broadly as an intervention strategy in its own right.

 3. Other study design choices may limit generalisability